 After a short transfer to Sorvågen, we will hike over three peaks, Kollfjellet, Merraflestinden, and Munken to reach our lunch spot at Munkebu.
 Enjoy 360 degree views of Lofoten and its many fjords and peaks, before returning to Sorvågen to settle into our cozy, waterfront rorbuers.

 Hike from sea level to Hellsegga at 1,949 feet.
 Hellsegga is the highest peak on the southwest end of Lofoten, and it will give us the chance to view the most southern islands of the Norwegian archipelago, Værøy and Røstlandet.

 The closest airport with connections to Bodø/Oslo is Leknes.
-There will be a one-time RW shuttle for those catching afternoon connections.
+There will be a one-time RW shuttle for those catching lunchtime or early afternoon connections.
 It is a 45 minute drive.
 Other departures will independently taxi transfer to Leknes airport.